< Anterolateral abdominal

 Fig. 6-12.
 Testis, epididymis.

 In the testis, the seminiferous tubules produce sperms.
-The tubule of 0.2 mm diameter can be grossly identified, like the pulmonary alveolus.
+The tubule of 0.2 mm diameter can be identified with bare eyes, like the pulmonary alveolus.
 Sperms advance toward the epididymis through the rete testis and efferent ductules.
 Sperms stored in the epididymis are ejaculated just as milk stored in the lactiferous sinus is secreted (Fig. 2-6).

 Fig. 6-13.
 Not shortening of female gubernaculum.